RubenNijhuis/Portfolio22/README.md

 ## Big note

 <b>NOTE:</b> A lot of the documentation was written on a whim and just based on what I "feel" is good.
 A lot of my thinking can be improved but honestly most of my patterns are just there so that I can recognize my code 6 months later.
 Happy coding 👻

+## Content

+Due to the amazing AssetHandeler component any asset can be given and displayed (mp4/jpeg/webp/png/avif).
+However because many sizes have to be supported the content needs to be sizes in either of two ways.

+Project blocks have a 1:1 ratio
+Journals - large format 5:7 - small format anything from 2:1 and wider (fluid) Template pages can have 1:1 and wider (fluid)

 ## 🏢 Project structure